NSCECE seeks to build partnerships within the community that enhance and strengthen learning and innovation in the delivery of the ECE program.

 Nova Scotia Community College, commonly referred to as NSCC, is a community college serving the province of Nova Scotia.
 The college delivers a diverse range of programs in the schools of Trades and Technology, Health and Human Services, Applied Arts and New Media, Business and Access.
 The college has 13 campuses located across Nova Scotia and six community learning centres.
 The three Lab Schools (child care demonstration sites) of NSCECE are located in the metro campuses of NSCC and offer priority placement for children of students, staff and faculty.

-Serving the Halifax Regional Municipality since 1985, the Progress Centre for Early Intervention is a non-profit Resource and Community Outreach Program for Infants and Young Children with Developmental Delays.
+Serving the Halifax Regional Municipality since 1985, the NSECDS is a non-profit Resource and Community Outreach Program for Infants and Young Children with Developmental Delays.

 Immigrant Services Association of Nova Scotia is a leading community organization that welcomes immigrants to Nova Scotia.
 Working in partnership, they offer services and create opportunities to help immigrants to participate fully in Canadian life.
 ISANS recognizes the key role of immigrants in Canadian society.
 ISANS works with newcomers to help them build a future in Canada.
 They provide a wide range of services to immigrants, from refugee resettlement to professional programs, from family counselling to English in the Workplace.